Schiiss/blog/_posts/2026-02-21-inferring-pipeline-state-using-hidden-markov-models-to-reduce-false-leak-alarms.md

 One challenge we’ve run into is **temporal resolution**.

 We’re currently ingesting 1-minute data every 3–5 minutes.
-That sounds reasonable, until you see something like this:
+That sounds reasonable until you see something like this:

 | Time | Inflow | Outflow |
 |------|--------|---------|